ssastrukovs/zedboard_YOLOv3_improved_code/README.md

 putText() and rectangle() openCV functions' arguments can be found in online manuals.

+Another nifty feature is probability threshold.
+It is written in utils.h as a constant ("CONF") in line #18.
+It defines which classes will be displayed - if their detection probability is less that this number, they will not display at all.

 Good luck with your shenanigans!

 The final result:![result](https://user-images.githubusercontent.com/26542158/121595344-3b3cce80-ca4f-11eb-8c79-d24ae404220c.jpg)